-NYB staff should never assume a colleague, or another professional will take action and share information that might be critical in keeping children and young people safe.
+NYB team members should never assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
 The risk of things not getting properly reported because of the fear of reporting the wrong thing or getting it wrong can lead to under-reporting.
-All staff need to be able to recognise and name the thing that they are worried about.
-They should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a child in need or a child with a protection plan).
-Any concerns or allegations need to be reported by the DSL to the child's Local Authority Social Services.
-Referrals must be made within 24 hours, but if at any point there is a risk of immediate serious harm a referral should be made immediately.
-All National Youth Ballet children's details including their local authority are stored together securely on the company's server.
+All team members need to be able to recognise and name the thing that they are worried about.
+Team members should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a child in need or a child with a protection plan).